"Okay, I'll be there," I said quietly, my voice carrying just enough to reach the maid before her footsteps faded down the corridor.

 Identity: One of the Main Heroes in the Novel "Saint's Odyssey"]

-Then I checked my mother's status, and my blood ran cold.
+Then I checked my mother's status, and my assessment of the situation changed entirely.

 [Name: Riya Descartes (Former Mairis)